Nowruz, the day of hope

 Among the most popular legends, now become part of the Persian fable, is the return of "Uncle New Year": every year, the first day of spring, Uncle New Year wears the felt hat, wraps itself in the scarf and goes down in city, leaning on the stick: he will visit every house in Persia, bringing the new year to all the people.
 At the city gate there is one of the most beautiful gardens in Persia, covered with flowers, especially roses, which bloom vividly on the beginning of spring.

-The owner of the garden is a nice old woman.
-She has never seen Uncle New Year, but every year, on the first day of spring, she awaits anxiously in the hope of meeting him: she gets up before dawn and prepares to receive it, cleaning the house thoroughly, spreading a silk carpet on the veranda floor, carefully watering the flowers especially the roses, the favorite of Uncle New Year.
-Bring some red fish feed in the fresh water of the garden tub, make sure that the fountain in the center spreads plenty of spray, and in front of the entrance lays a basin of water where rose petals float.
-She wears the finest embroidered silk dress, knots a golden shawl around her hair, lights the fire in the fireplace, prepares the table with the "seven sin" in the veranda, arranging seven crystal plates of seven different types of sweets ... just like every Persian family does, in every house in the country.
+The owner of the garden is a nice old lady.
+She has never seen Uncle New Year, but every year, on the first day of spring, she awaits him anxiously in the hope of meeting him: she gets up before dawn and gets ready to receive him, cleaning the house thoroughly, spreading a silk carpet on the porch floor, carefully watering the flowers especially the roses, Uncle New Year's favorite.
+He brings some goldfish food into the cool water of the garden tub, makes sure that the fountain in the center spreads splashes in abundance, and in front of the entrance he places a basin of water where rose petals float.
+Wear the best dress, finely embroidered silk, tie a gold-colored shawl around your hair, light the fire in the fireplace, set the table with the "seven sin" on the veranda, also arranging seven crystal plates filled with seven different ones kinds of sweets… just like every Persian family does, in every house in the country.

-When everything is ready, the old woman sits on the carpet, anxiously waiting for Uncle New Year: she knows that everyone who meets him will come back young again, just like the earth when he meets spring.
-Wait ... and waiting slowly falls asleep.
+When everything is ready, the old lady sits on the carpet, anxiously awaiting Uncle New Year: she knows that everyone who meets him will be young again, just like the earth when it meets spring.
+Wait ... and while you wait, you slowly fall asleep.

 When Uncle arrives, he sees her asleep, and has no heart to wake her: she catches the most beautiful rose and puts it between her fingers; taste half of an apple dipped in sugar; takes an ember from the fireplace and turns on the pipe.
 Then he goes back to the city, because he has to visit all the houses.
 Only later, the sun awakens the old woman.